shweaver-MSFT/microsoft-graph-docs/api-reference/v1.0/api/directoryobject-getbyids.md

 ## Optional query parameters

-This method supports the `$search` query parameter.
+This method supports the `$select` query parameter.
 For more information, see the [OData Query Parameters](https://developer.microsoft.com/graph/docs/concepts/query_parameters).

 ## Request headers